LangLangBart/boonGUI/.github/README.md

 brew install vale
 ```

-2. Run `vale sync` to get all the dependencies and `vale .` to display warnings and errors for all defined cases in the [.vale.ini](../.vale.ini) file.
+2. Run `vale sync` to get all the dependencies and `vale .` to display warnings and errors for all defined cases in the [vale.ini](../.vale.ini) file.

 * Unlike ESLint, Vale doesn't have a way to auto fix issues at the moment, this must be done manually.
 * An optional installation of the [Vale extension](https://marketplace.visualstudio.com/items?itemName=errata-ai.vale-server) to display warnings and errors at once.

 #### XML
-Default settings of the [VSCode XML Tools extension](https://marketplace.visualstudio.com/items?itemName=DotJoshJohnson.xml).
+Any XML file from the `./gui` folder will be validated with `xmllint` and formatted with [Prettier for XML](https://github.com/prettier/plugin-xml) through a GitHub action workflow.

 </p>
 </details>